Texas Redistricting Plan Aims to Boost Republican Seats

-The Republican-controlled state congress voted through the controversial changes on Wednesday night, Swedish time, after a lengthy debate.
+The Republican-controlled state congress voted through the controversial changes on Wednesday night, Swedish time, after a prolonged debate.
 Before they become real, they also need to be approved by the state senate and signed by Governor Greg Abbott.

 The proposal has been put forward at the request of President Trump with the intention of securing five new Republican seats in the House of Representatives and thus continued control over the Congress's lower house.